Inclusion

 These priorities make up our SEND Local Offer, which includes the education, health and social care services and support for children and young people (0-25) with special educational needs and disabilities (SEND).

 Under the SEND Code of Practice 2014, schools are required to publish an Annual SEN Information Report.
-This is available to download in the Useful Links and Guidance below.
+This is available to download below.

 Useful Links & Guidance